 The NFMA hopes that the recommendations in this RBP will serve as a benchmark for improved issuance and disclosure practices and procedures by municipal borrowers and underwriters; it also seeks to increase dialogue with industry groups, regulators, and other interested parties.
-The NFMA believes that improved disclosure of direct purchase bonds, bank loans and similar instruments by obligors with publicly issued debt will help to ensure that they have access to the broadest possible investor base, and as a result, the most attractive borrowing costs for their bonds.
+The NFMA believes that obligors will ultimately benefit from these improved practices by broadening the investor base for their bonds, and as a result they may enjoy reduced borrowing costs.